The Royal School

 The Royal School is currently accepting applications for Reception, Years 2,3,4 and Years 8, 9,10 and 12 for September 2015

-As you know, The Royal School has been waiting for an urgent update from the Department for Education (DfE) on the admissions arrangements and other practical implications of their provisional approval for The Royal to open as a Free School in September 2015.
+in the meantime, The Royal School is working with the Department for Education (DfE) on the admissions arrangements and other practical implications of their provisional approval for The Royal to open as a Free School in September 2016.
 During this period, the School has been working extremely hard to make the September opening a reality and has been reviewing from a school perspective the practical implications for pupils and staff of delivering the very challenging technical, financial and legal deadlines, which the DfE are requiring the School to have in place.
 In working through this, the School's paramount concern has been to ensure that it is able to achieve the imminent opening whilst maintaining the excellence of the educational offer to our pupils.

-Please be advised that the School will also be announcing, over the next few weeks, admission plans for this coming September (September 2015) when it will be operating in pre-opening free-school phase and as a continuing independent school.
-Communications will be sent in the coming week to all those who have submitted applications and those who have registered their interest with us.
-Please keep checking the website for details.
+Please be advised that the School will also be announcing, over the next few weeks, admission plans for September 2016 when it will be operating in pre-opening free-school phase and as a continuing independent school.
+For further information regarding the Free School at The Royal, please click here.
+For the latest update from the Headmaster, please click here.

 Announcement regarding Young Royals